comfortcode/pint/README.md

-# Pint - My First RAils App!
+# Pint - My First Rails App!

-This is the Pint sample application for my course!
+This is the Pinteresting (now Minteresting) app for the course I'm taking:
 [*One Month Rails*](http://onemonthrails.com)

 by Nechama Goldman